 - active sourdough starter: strong and active, 100% hydration.

-- strong bread flour: we use all white flour, but you may substitute up to a third of white bread flour with whole wheat or spelt flour.
+- strong bread flour: we use all white flour, but you may substitute up to a third of white bread flour with spelt, rye flour or whole wheat flour.

-- spices: cinnamon and nutmeg, or substitute the two with mixed spice.
+- spices: aromatic cinnamon and nutmeg, or substitute the two with mixed spice.

-- raisins or sultanas: or the mixture of the two.
+- raisins or sultanas: or a mixture of the two.
+It can also be made with dried cranberries.

 - milk: dairy milk works best, especially one with high-fat content.